meghanmartin995/url-shortener/README.md

 Users should be able to:

-- View the optimal layout for the site depending on their device's screen size (🏃‍♀️ in progress)
+- View the optimal layout for the site depending on their device's screen size ✔️
 - Shorten any valid URL ✔️
 - See a list of their shortened links, even after refreshing the browser ✔️
 - Copy the shortened link to their clipboard in a single click ✔️